JcDenton86/cordova-plugin-panoramaviewer/README.md

 # How it works

-The plugin accepts two parameters for now, an image url and a title.
+The plugin accepts four parameters for now, an image url, a title, a message and an option that indicates from where to load the image (right now only `remote` option is supported).
 It downloads the image on the background showing a progress dialog and saves it to a local file.
 Then it loads the photosphere viewer and displays the image natively.
 Tested on:
 <ul><li>Android 5.0+</li><li>Android 4.0+</li></ul>